metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

         # PATCH '/api/posts/:post_id/relationships/email-templates' -> to('api-posts#patch_related_email_templates')
         # DELETE '/api/posts/:post_id/relationships/email-templates' -> to('api-posts#delete_related_email_templates')

-        # If your not in production mode, your $app->log will show the created routes.
+        # If you're in development mode (e.g. MOJO_MODE eq 'development'), your $app->log will show the created routes.
 Useful!

         # You can use the following helpers too: